drts01/notes/stackedit/jobs/Management.md

  - Which tasks do you dislike the most?
  - How can a manager help you?
  - What do you want from a manager?
+ - What are your professional asperations?
 	 - Any particular reasons you are not going for this role?
  - What conferences/events are looking forward to attending?

 ### My perspectives